bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-I&apos;'m going to make one more repository.
-I&apos;'m going to call this one, &apos;"sample two,&apos;" and this time, I&apos;'m going to forget and I&apos;'m **[not]{.mark}** going to click on this README.
-We&apos;'ll click on the repository.
+I&apos;m going to make one more repository.
+I&apos;m going to call this one, &apos;"sample two,&apos;" and this time, I&apos;m going to forget and I&apos;m **[not]{.mark}** going to click on this README.
+We&apos;ll click on the repository.
 Oh!
-Well, now there&apos;'s no place for me to click on that upload files, and you feel kind of stuck.
+Well, now there&apos;s no place for me to click on that upload files, and you feel kind of stuck.
 If you forget, just scroll right up to the README link on the page, and you click on it and it creates the README.
 Just so you know, commit new file is the equivalent